2011JavaReact/AdeptusAdministratumFrontend/readme.md

 # Project Requirements

-[] A front end client

-- [ ] that utilizes at least 4 of the routes from your teammates web service (not including authentication endpoints).
+- [x] Utilize at least 4 routes from API (not including authentication).

+Result: 9+ routes utilized including: GET POST /planets, GET DELETE /planets/:id, /planets/:id/edit, /planets/new, /garrisons, /garrisons/:id, /garrisons/:id/edit, /garrisons/new, /empire (search for inhabitants).

+- [x] Successfully query and perform transactions to the DB.

+Result: Able to view, add, modify, and delete both planets and garrisons.
+Also able to search for planets by inhabitants..

-Front end should be able to successfully query and perform transactions to the DB via the web service Make minor revisions to the API that you wrote (if applicable) Deploy Servlet application to server on AWS EC2
+- [x] Make minor revisions to the API that you wrote (if applicable).

+Result: Only a few small revisions were needed.

+- [x] Deploy Servlet application to server on AWS EC2.

+Result: Successfully deployed and running on AWS EC2.

+- [x] Deploy your frontend to AWS as well.

+Result: Successfully deployed and running on AWS S3.

+- [x] Create a pipeline using Jenkins that achieves continuous delivery/ continuous deployment (either or).

+Result: Jenkins pipeline successfully deployed and working well.
+It made update during the project much easier - especially for the multiple CORS related changes to web.xml.

-Deploy your frontend to AWS as well (many different ways to do this) Create a pipeline using Jenkins that achieves continuous delivery/ continuous deployment (either or) Documentation for front end (you can also fix your documentation for your backend if needed) Login Functionality
+- [x] Documentation for front end (you can also fix your documentation for your backend if needed).

+Result: Utilizing this Readme.md for documentation.

+- [x] Login Functionality.

+Result: UI has login and logout functionality.
+Note that API requires username and password for logout.

-Follow basic Scrum/Agile practices/techniques: Sprint Planning Meeting, User Stories, Scrum Board, Standup meetings
+- [x] Follow basic Scrum/Agile practices/techniques: Sprint Planning Meeting, User Stories, Scrum Board, Standup meetings.

+Result: Utilized Scrum Board with detailed Product Backlog and Spring Backlog Items Plan.
+Product Backlog consists of user stories.
+Had Sprint Planning Meeting and multiple Daily Scrum Meetings with partner.

+- [x] Stretch Goal: Make your app aesthetically pleasing.

+Result: Added custom CSS to entire UI.

 ## Contributing